marick/crit19/test/support/http_params/README.md

 When the form is re-displayed to the user, all of the parameters should have the values the user set.
 For example, the text field for the `:names` should have whatever the `:valid` value is, not be blank like in the original form.
-There's nothing about that in the test because I think that goes without saying.
-It's only worth highlighting any case where that *doesn't* happen.
+There's nothing about that in the exemplar because I think it goes without saying.

+That doesn't mean it shouldn't be tested, though.
 Therefore, checking an exemplar means checking that the changeset resulting from the validation step is populated with the values from the params.
 I find it convenient to list the fields that the module-under-test is "about" up at the top of the description: